apache/flink/docs/setup/config.md

 of the JobManager, because the same ActorSystem is used.
 Its not possible to use this configuration key to define port ranges.
 - `containerized.heap-cutoff-ratio`: (Default 0.25) Percentage of heap space to remove from containers started by YARN for example.
 When a user requests a certain amount of memory for each TaskManager container (for example 4 GB), we can not pass this amount as the maximum heap space for the JVM (`-Xmx` argument) because the JVM is also allocating memory outside the heap.
 YARN is very strict with killing containers which are using more memory than requested.
 Therefore, we remove a 15% of the memory from the requested heap as a safety margin.
 - `containerized.heap-cutoff-min`: (Default 384 MB) Minimum amount of memory to cut off the requested heap size.
-- `containerized.master.env.`*ENV_VAR1=value* Configuration values prefixed with `containerized.master.env.` will be passed as environment variables to the ApplicationMaster/JobManager process.
+- `container.master.env.`*ENV_VAR1=value* Configuration values prefixed with `containerized.master.env.` will be passed as environment variables to the ApplicationMaster/JobManager process.
 For example for passing `LD_LIBRARY_PATH` as an env variable to the ApplicationMaster, set:

-	containerized.master.env.LD_LIBRARY_PATH: "/usr/lib/native"
+	`container.master.env.LD_LIBRARY_PATH: "/usr/lib/native"`

-- `containerized.taskmanager.env.` Similar to the configuration prefix above, this prefix allows setting custom environment variables for the TaskManager processes.
+- `container.taskmanager.env.` Similar to the configuration prefix above, this prefix allows setting custom environment variables for the TaskManager processes.

 ## YARN

-- `yarn.reallocate-failed` (Default 'true') Controls whether YARN should reallocate failed containers

 - `yarn.maximum-failed-containers` (Default: number of requested containers).
 Maximum number of containers the system is going to reallocate in case of a failure.